 - It allows you to hyper-target audiences based off of intent, interests and locations

 - It has fast testing to quickly ascertain how effective (or ineffective) your website and calls-to-action are

 - It allows you to make data-driven decisions, quickly, ensuring your marketing dollars are driving revenue

 Search advertising is like having quick answers to quick problems or questions online.
 If you want direct solutions, the Search Network is your only bet!

-- You Have a Small Ad Budget: In general, when clients are restricted to a small budget, we at Disruptive recommend starting with the Search Network.
+- You Have a Small Ad Budget: In general, when clients are restricted to a small budget, we at Disruptive recommend starting with the search network.
 We do this because this ad format is likely to drive direct conversions which are easily trackable.
-Once you mastered Search ads, you can them extend your PPC efforts into Display which can then boost your visibility.
+Once you’ve mastered search ads, you can them extend your PPC efforts into display which can then boost your visibility.

 - Your Organic Traffic is Blah: Unfortunately, many businesses cannot afford to rely on organic traffic anymore.
 Organic results focus on comparative content while ads can truly bring people directly to solutions.

 - You Sell an “Emergency” or “Specific” Product: Often time, the best businesses for search are for specific and “when-in-need” businesses.
 If you are a plumber, locksmith, lawyer or a service people need to find at specific times, almost immediately, you should be advertising on the search network.